![]() |

 The Hen Egg |

-From then on it became a royal tradition to have Faberge` create this small, mesmerising, jeweled work of art every Easter.
-Each year he outdid himself, his workmanship
+From then on it became a royal tradition to have Faberge` create this small, mesmerizing, jeweled work of art every Easter.
+With each passing year he outdid himself, his workmanship

 Once Faberge`